gammaraysky/fastapi_celery_model_serving/README.md

 ```

 #### fastapi_deploy.yaml configuration
-- Configured in `conf/base/fastapi_deploy.yaml` to specify the `model_id`s (that will be selectable at the API endpoint) and their `checkpoint path`s:
+- Configure `conf/base/fastapi_deploy.yaml` to specify the `model_id`s (that will be selectable at the API endpoint) and their `checkpoint path`s:

 ## Run
-To run the deployment, run:
+To run the deployment:
 ```
 docker-compose up -d --build
 ```

-Use `curl` to send requests (see examples below), or open browser to `localhost:8004/` to get a HTML form:
+Use `curl` to send requests (see examples below), or open browser to `localhost:8004/` to get a HTML form to submit inference requests.
+Thereafter, you can check back using the :
+`/task` or `/all_tasks` endpoints to check the status of the batch job, and retrieve the generated RTTM file paths.

 ## Endpoints:
 - ### **/** 	(GET)